yashUcr773/currency-converter/public/icons/README.md

 # PWA Icons

-This directory contains the PWA icons for Currency Converter Pro.
+This directory contains the PWA icons for RateVault.

 ## Available Icon Sizes:
 ✅ `icon-72x72.svg` - For Windows tiles and small displays